-Currently, I teach fiction writing at the University of Rochester; shorter workshops at Writers & Books (a community-based literary center in Rochester); and literary nonfiction / memoir workshops privately.
-Previously, I was Assistant Professor of English at Marymount Manhattan College for six years and held visiting positions at Mount Holyoke College and Luther College.
+Currently, I teach writing workshops at Writers & Books (a community-based literary center in Rochester); and literary nonfiction / memoir workshops privately.
+I have also taught creative writing at the University of Rochester.
+Prior to returning to Rochester, I was Assistant Professor of Creative Writing at Marymount Manhattan College (New York City), and held visiting faculty positions at Mount Holyoke College (MA) and Luther College (Iowa).
 Students call my teaching—developed through years of designing both college and community-based workshops—creative and supportive as well as rigorous.
 I hold degrees in English from Wellesley College (BA) and the University of Massachusetts at Amherst (MFA).

 My pedagogy is also informed by mindfulness and meditative practices—Vipassana meditation, a 200-hour yoga teacher training, and many years of dance and movement classes.
 Writing is a physical act and these experiences and practices fundamentally altered my approach to writing and teaching.
 For more on my movement and mindfulness background scroll down to the end of this page.

-My next memoir / creative nonfiction workshop (by application only) will begin in January 2018.
-For more information, please contact me at fictionalsejal at gmail dot com or through the contact page on this site.
+My next memoir / creative nonfiction workshop (by application only) will begin in February 2018.
+For more information on future workshops, please contact me at fictionalsejal at gmail dot com or through the contact page on this site.

 College Essay Tutoring: